-Tower Hamlets has a great tradition of excellent education; it values the important role that schools have in increasing the life chances of its children.
-However, the borough is now in a position where there is the need for longer term planning to maintain the success and future sustainability of its schools.
+Tower Hamlets has a great tradition of excellent education; we value the important role that schools have in increasing the life chances of our children.
+However the borough is now in a position where there is the need for longer term planning to maintain the success and future sustainability of its schools.

 Demand for school places is driven by population growth and housing development.
 Although population growth in Tower Hamlets is among the fastest in the country, it has not translated into the expected increased demand for primary school places.
 Falling birth rates, changing resident demographics and young families migrating out of the borough have resulted in a significant surplus of primary school places in some areas of the borough.
-As of January 2019, there is a 6.5% surplus in primary school places (1656 are unfilled).
+As of January 2019, there is a 6.5% surplus in primary schools places (1656 are unfilled).
 This is over the recommended 5% surplus that urban local authorities are recommended to operate with.
 The 5% surplus is designed to allow local authorities to meet their statutory duty to provide sufficient school places, yet still enable parents to have some choice of schools.

-The impact of falling rolls in certain areas of the borough, reductions in education funding and schools in financial deficit, present several challenges.
+The impact of falling rolls in certain areas of the borough, reductions in education funding and schools in financial deficit, present a number of challenges.
 It has therefore been necessary to consider making changes that will ensure we have the right provision in the right place at the right time going forward.
 Provision that can be well resourced and is of high quality will enable schools to continue to thrive and offer the opportunities that children deserve: a strong curriculum with excellent teaching, enriching activities and a joyful experience at primary school.

 St Anne's Primary School has been included in the review of primary school places owing to falling rolls over the last four years, meaning lower numbers have joined the school.
 However, strong leadership and governance, coupled with good financial management means that the school has remained financially viable.
-Guardian Angels has been supported by the headteacher from St Anne's since Spring 2019, following the resignation of the headteacher and Chair of Governors.
-Guardian Angels has a budget deficit of around £300,000 and would be unable to replay any loan owing to falling numbers which has created financial instability.
+Guardian Angels has been supported by the headteacher from St Anne's since Spring 2019, following the resignation of the headteacher and Chair of Governors at Guardian Angels.
+Guardian Angels has a budget deficit of around £300,000 and would be unable to replay any loan owing to falling numbers and therefore financial instability.
 In view of this, it was agreed that Guardian Angels would also be brought into the review.
-The review aims to safeguard the high-quality provision that exists within our schools and is being developed in collaboration with school leaders and other key stakeholders.
+In order to give every chance to every child to fulfil their aspirations, starting with a robust education, it is necessary for the LA to manage and support a series of school organisation changes to ensure that we can provide the right number of places in the right area.
+This should safeguard the high quality provision that exists within our schools, and is being developed in collaboration with school leaders and other key stakeholders.

-The work at Guardian Angels and St Anne's is in partnership with the Roman Catholic Diocese of Westminster being planned and supported through the LA's work with the Tower Hamlets Education Partnership (THEP), which plays a key role in enabling schools to meet the challenge of ensuring that all children and young people in Tower Hamlets achieve the best possible outcomes and can flourish if schools are working in effective partnerships.
+The work is being planned and supported through the LA's work with the Tower Hamlets Education Partnership (THEP), which plays a key role in enabling schools to meet the challenge of ensuring that all children and young people in Tower Hamlets achieve the best possible outcomes and can flourish if schools are working in effective partnerships.
 Ultimately, access to good quality school places is essential to raising achievement and addressing poverty and inequality in the long term.
 The reorganisation of school provision and the development of new schools in certain areas of the borough should have a positive impact on all groups by improving accessibility, increasing parental choice and promoting inclusive education.